-What is the role of a primary care physician in caring for people with coronary artery disease? continued...
+What is the role of a primary care physician in caring for people who have coronary artery disease?

 After you are diagnosed with CAD, your PCP will help you build a

 treatment plan and will also decide whether you need to start taking

 medicines or whether you need certain procedures to diagnose the severity of

 your CAD.
 For this reason, it is important that you are open with your doctor